Uber set to join the S&P 500 index in latest sign of a turnaround for the ride-hailing service

 Inclusion in the S&P 500 can be a big boost for a stock because the index is widely tracked by many funds designed to mirror the holdings of the S&P 500, which is at the heart of many 401(k) accounts.
 That translates into more demand for stocks in the index, driving up their price.

-Shares in Uber Technologies Inc. were up almost 4% in afternoon trading Monday at $59.43.
+Shares in Uber Technologies Inc. rose 2% Monday to close at $58.63.
 That’s not far from their all-time high of $63.18 per share set in February 2021.
 The stock is up more than twofold so far this year.

 The strong rally marks a major turnaround from as recently as the summer of 2022, when the stock was at $20.46.